KarimSamirLotfy/mmllm/README.md

 - Check that TensorFlow datasets are accessible
 - Verify sufficient disk space for results output
 - Use `--dry-run` to validate configuration before running

+# Benchmarking results
+## What we want to test?
+1. OCR vs NO OCR
+* all datasets, 10 episodes, max_steps=5

+2. different models o-mini vs gpt4
+* general, 10 spisodes, max_steps=5

+3. Some visulasaiotns
+* What is most comman error
+* average devation from user input to model input
+*